pavlo-myskov/get-job/README.md

 ## Features
-Since the User always visits the site for some content and for some purpose, the Features of the app primarily designed solve the problems of the Jobseekers and Employers and help them to achieve their goals.
-The UX is designed to create single-use learning and does not distract users attention from the main goal - to find a job or a candidate.
+Since the User always visits the site for some content and some purpose, the Features of the app are primarily designed to solve the problems of the Jobseekers and Employers and help them to achieve their goals.
+The UX is designed to create single-use learning and does not distract users' attention from the main goal - to find a job or a candidate.

 - #### Jobseeker's Search bar
-The one of the important features of the app is the search bar.
-Like a google search bar, it placed in the center of the page to be easily found and allows users to achieve their main goal - to find a job, quickly and easily.
+One of the important features of the app is the search bar.
+Like a Google search bar, it is placed in the center of the page to be easily found and allows users to achieve their main goal - to find a job, quickly and easily.

 ![top_icon]()